Porges/ways-to-play/src/games/crown-and-anchor/crown-and-anchor.md

 In 1917 it was described as being played by “colonial” New Zealanders at an English <abbr title="non-commissioned officer">NCO</abbr> school:[@AtAnEnglishNCOSchool]

 > Colonial slang appears strange to the “Tommy,” […] an invitation to a game of
-> “pounds, coins, or browns” lets one know that the popoular gambling game of
+> “pounds, coins, or browns” lets one know that the popular gambling game of
 > “crown and anchor,” for anything from a £1 note to a penny, is in progress.

 In 1916, one author reported that a local toy store in Boulogne was selling game sets to English troops.[@YearOfChivalry p.
 66]